davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

 * He's from Santo Domingo.
 * Man.
 * IT Guy (maybe support).
-* He's married with with an american citizen.
+* He's married with an american citizen.
 * He likes easy money.

 ### Contact attempt ###

-With all this information I can try to reach him via email and ask some questions and I tried but, of course, he was faking to be confused.
-That's something that we can expect at first.
+With all this information I can try to reach him via email and ask some questions, so I tried but, of course, he was pretending to be confused.
+That's something we can expect at first.
 Let's add him to skype as we found there is a handler named `optimus316`:

 ![Skype][skype-optimus316]